 We visited nearby Plodda falls.
 From the observation deck at the top, the falls seems to be located in the middle of a pine forest.
 However, the trail going down was not very dangerous.

-After that, we turned our car heading south to Glenfinnan where the famous “Harry Porter bridge” is located.
+We continued heading south to Glenfinnan where the famous “Harry Porter bridge” is located.
 Built in the 1890s, this railroad viaduct was the first structure in Britain to be built with mass concrete.
 There are 2 view points of the bridge.
 The one near Glenfinnan Monument and Visitor center allows you to see the bridge from far away.

 But if you want to see the bridge in its famous curvy shape, you need to get behind the railway station and trek for 2 hours uphill.
 We walked under the drizzle on a muddy and slippery trail to admire this movie scene.